laosb/svelte-tailwind-template/README.md

 This template has PurgeCSS preconfigured, and use Yarn instead of NPM for packaging.
 Prettier has been configured to use a different style from Svelte official for my personal convinience.

+TypeScript support is added and I encourage you to use TypeScript and the entry point has been changed into TypeScript.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):

 ```bash